Rate Limit

 ### Preemptive Rate Limiting

-To avoid hitting rate limits, monitor the `X-RateLimit-Remaining` header and implement throttling:
+To avoid hitting rate limits, monitor the `X-RateLimit-Remaining` header and implement throttling.
+Remember that `X-RateLimit-Remaining` reflects queries remaining, so a single bulk request can consume many at once:

 ```javascript JavaScript theme={null}